 3.1 Upon receipt, each incoming delivery should be checked for tampering and damage.
 Label description, type and quantity of the incoming products should also be physically verified against the relevant purchase order information.
-If necessary, any container or the entire delivery should be quarantined or set aside for further investigation.
-The type and nature of checks should be stated in a written procedure.
+If necessary, any container or

-- 3.2 Products subject to specific storage requirements (e.g. narcotics, cold-chain products) should be immediately identified and stored in accordance with the written procedure.
+- the entire delivery should be quarantined or set aside for further investigation.
+The type and nature of checks should be stated in a written procedure. - 3.2 Products subject to specific storage requirements (e.g. narcotics, cold-chain products) should be immediately identified and stored in accordance with the written procedure.
 Incoming containers should be cleaned if necessary, before storage.
 Any activities performed on the incoming goods should not impact on the quality of the products. - 3.3 Products in cartons/bulk packs should be adequately labeled with at least the product name, the batch number and the expiry date or retest date.
 The labels should be clear, unambiguous, and should be in accordance with the national legislative and regulatory requirements. - 3.4 Products with broken seals, damaged packaging or suspected of possible tampering/contamination should be quarantined either physically or using an equivalent electronic system and the cause of the issue investigated.
-These products must not be sold or supplied. - 3.5 Periodic stock reconciliation should be performed, at least for quantity, overall condition, expiry date and retest date (for Active Ingredients). comparing the actual and recorded product quantity.
-All significant stock discrepancies should be investigated to check for inadvertent mix-ups and wrong issuance of stocks. - 3.6 Products bearing an expiry date must not be received or supplied after their expiry date or so close to their expiry date that this date is likely to occur before the products are being used by the consumer. - 3.7 A system should be in place to ensure that products due to expire first are sold and/or distributed first (Earliest-Expiry-First-Out, EEFO).
-Where no expiry dates exist for the products, FIFO (First-In-First-Out) should be applied.
-Deviations may, however, be permitted in exceptional cases where such deviation is appropriate and justified.
-A system should be in place to ensure proper stock rotation e.g. first expiry, first out (FEFO) or for Active Ingredients, first expiry or retest date, first out.
+These products must not be sold or supplied. - 3.5 Periodic stock reconciliation should be performed, at least for quantity, overall condition, expiry date and retest date (for Active Ingredients).
+All significant stock discrepancies should be investigated to check for inadvertent mix-ups and wrong issuance of stocks. - 3.6 Products bearing an expiry date must not be received or supplied after their expiry date or so close to their expiry date that this date is likely to occur before the products are being used by the consumer. - 3.7 A system should be in place to ensure proper stock rotation e.g. first expiry, first out (FEFO) or for Active Ingredients, first expiry or retest date, first out.
 This system should be checked regularly to ensure that the system is operating correctly.
-Deviations may, however, be permitted in exceptional cases where such deviation is appropriate and justified.
+Deviations may, however, be permitted in exceptional cases where such deviation is appropriate and justified. - 3.8 Deliveries should be made only to wholesale dealers or persons who are authorized to supply the products. - 3.9 A written procedure on the delivery of the products to customers should be available.

-- 3.8 Deliveries should be made only to wholesale dealers or persons who are authorized to supply the products. - 3.9 A written procedure on the delivery of the products to customers should be available. - 3.10 Products should be transported in such a way that: - a) their identification is not lost; - b) they do not contaminate, and are not contaminated by, other products or materials; - c) adequate precautions and measures are taken against spillage, damage breakage or theft; - d) they are secure and not subject to unacceptable degrees of heat, cold, light, moisture or other adverse influence, nor to be attacked by microorganisms or pests. - 3.11 The vehicle/mode of transportation should not be used as a store for the products.
+- 3.10 Products should be transported in such a way that: - a) their identification is not lost; - b) they do not contaminate, and are not contaminated by, other products or materials; - c) adequate precautions and measures are taken against spillage, damage or theft; - d) they are secure and not subject to unacceptable degrees of heat, cold, light, moisture or other adverse influence, nor to be attacked by microorganisms or pests. - 3.11 The vehicle/mode of transportation should not be used as a store for the products.